ozansap/AutoClicker/README.md

 # Auto Clicker

-> ### **If you are an employer:**
-> AutoHotkey is a software used to create automated computer inputs.
-It has its own programming language which was unlike anything I had experience with.
-I had to read the [documentation](https://www.autohotkey.com/docs/AutoHotkey.htm), which is pretty clear and detailed. **The goal of this project was to introduce myself to AutoHotkey meanwhile creating a script that helps me with certain video games.**
-> Only relevant part is [AutoClicker.ahk](AutoClicker.ahk) which includes all the code.

 Here is a AutoHotkey script that lets you choose an amount of clicks and the interval between them to click that many times automatically.
 I used this to level up my skills in video game **Valheim**.

 ## How to use: